 In recent years the widespread vaccination of pigs and dairy cattle has reduced the number of human cases to fewer than 100 a year.

-However there are still plenty of infected livestock on farms.
-It has been estimated that currently meat workers deal with from 5 to 25 lepto-infected sheep and deer carcasses daily.
+However, there are still plenty of infected livestocks on farms.
+It has been estimated that currently, meat workers deal with from 5 to 25 lepto-infected sheep and deer carcasses daily.
 Meat workers are at risk of becoming infected while working on these carcasses.
-The farmers who are most at risk are those who milk unvaccinated cows, who work with unvaccinated pigs or who deal with possums.
+The farmers who are most at risk are those who milk unvaccinated cows, work with unvaccinated pigs, or who deal with possums.

 This article will give you an overview of the current situation in New Zealand, to help you understand the significance of lepto for you and your animals.

 How does the disease spread?

 - Lepto bacteria can infect cattle, pigs, sheep, deer, possums, rats, mice, and dogs as well as humans.